What is Authentication?

 Essentially, authentication breaks down into three different factors:

 - Knowledge factors, or things the user knows to log in.
 This includes passwords or PINs.

-- Possession, which includes objects or items that the user has to authenticate.
-This includes tokens or codes sent to mobile devices via SMS or apps.
+- Possession factors, which includes objects or items that the user has to authenticate.
+This includes tokens or One-Time Passwords (OTPs) sent to mobile devices via SMS or apps.

-- Inherence, which includes aspects of the user that are unique to them, like fingerprints, iris scans or voice recognition.
+- Inherence factors, which includes aspects of the user that are unique to them, like fingerprints, iris scans or voice recognition.

 With the factors in place, your organization can then combine these into either Two-Factor Authentication (2FA) or Multi-Factor Authentication (MFA).
-While 2FA is more specific, 2FA is essentially under the umbrella of MFA.
+While 2FA (using only two authentication factors) is more limited, 2FA is essentially under the umbrella of MFA.

 In either case, using MFA means that you use multiple, specific methods of different factors to increase security and better ensure the integrity of the authentication.
 For example, a common form of MFA is to require the user to enter a name and password (knowledge), and then ask for a follow-up code that was auto-generated and sent via SMS (possession).